-European Beech is a large graceful tree appropriate for large properties like parks.
-This species has smooth silvery gray bark and a low branching pattern.
+European beech is a large, graceful tree appropriate for large properties like parks and golf courses.
+Known for its smooth silvery gray bark, short trunk and a low branching habit.

 - Zone 7

 - Fall color,

 - Edible fruit,

 - early fall,